My Mother, the Fiend

-"My Mother, the Fiend" is the ninth episode of the second season of the American mystery television series Veronica Mars, and the thirty-first episode overall.
+"My Mother, the Fiend" is the ninth episode of the second season of the American mystery television series Veronica Mars and the thirty-first episode overall.
 Directed by Nick Marck, the episode was co-written by Phil Klemmer and Dayna Lynne North.
-The episode was first shown on November 30, 2005, on UPN.
+It was first aired on November 30, 2005, on UPN.

 The series depicts the adventures of Veronica Mars (Kristen Bell) as she deals with life as a high school student while moonlighting as a private detective.
 In this episode, Veronica finds her mother's old high school records and starts digging into her mother's past, discovering information about the Kane family in the process.
 Meanwhile, Beaver (Kyle Gallner) proposes a business plan to help Kendall (Charisma Carpenter).

 "My Mother, the Fiend" features the third and final appearance by Alyson Hannigan on the show.
 The show's crew found it difficult to work an episode into Hannigan's schedule because of other projects.
 The episode was accompanied by an alternate ending, a publicity move made by executive producer Joel Silver and the UPN promotions department.
 The episode was initially viewed by 2.82 million viewers and received mostly positive reviews.
 For example, Rowan Kaiser, of The A.V.
 Club, wrote "I am intrigued by the decisions to make Veronica less than pure, but this time, I'm not as disappointed by the followthrough."